 The movie appears to freeze momentarily.

-- Significant change in the exposure level during autoexposure movie recording may cause recording to stop momentarily until the brightness stabilizes.
-In this case, record in mode ().
+- If there is a drastic change in the exposure level during autoexposure movie recording, the recording will stop momentarily until the brightness stabilizes.
+In such a case, shoot in the mode ().

 No picture appears on the television.